Laboratory Training 3

 }

-You can use throw without expression, if exception object does not specified:
+You can use throw without expression, if exception object was not specified:

 catch (Exception)